sidneykung/twitter_hate_speech_detection/README.md

 To further develop this project, here are some immediate next steps that anyone could execute.

-- Collect more potentialHate Speech data to be labeled by CrowdFlow voting system
+- Collect more potential "Hate Speech" data to be labeled by CrowdFlow voting system
 - Improve final model with different preprocessing techniques, such as removing offensive language as stop words
 - Evaluate model with new tweets or other online forum data to see if it can generalize well
 - LDA Topic Modeling with Gensim